numpy/numpy.org/old_array_packages.rst

 Numeric users should find the transition relatively easy (although not without some effort).
-There is a module (numpy.oldnumeric.alter_code1) that can makemost of the necessary changes to your Python code that used Numeric to work with NumPy's Numeric compatibility module.
+There is a module (numpy.oldnumeric.alter_code1) that can make most of the necessary changes to your Python code that used Numeric to work with NumPy's Numeric compatibility module.

 Users of numarray can also transition their code using a similar module